minutemailer/api-php/README.md

-Minutemailer API BETA
+Minutemailer API PHP Library
 ======================
-These instructions are specifically for PHP.
-We'll add more general instructions soon in order to use the Minutemailer API.
+This library allows you to quickly get started with the Minutemailer API via PHP.
+Libraries for other languages will come soon.

-Any questions or comments?
-Maybe you’re interested in trying out the Minutemailer API?
-Contact us at <hello@minutemailer.com> and we'll get back to you.
+Before you get started, read the [API documentation](http://minutemailer.com/api).

 Installation
 ------------